ConradIrwin/cap-runit/README.md

 set :runit_service_directory, "/apps/service"
 ```

-The service directory needs to be run with `runsvdir` and owned by the
-capistrano user.
-To configure `runsvdir` you can create the following files:
+This should point to a directory that is being run by runit, and which the
+capistrano user has permission to modify.
+I suggest setting up something like
+`/apps/service` run by the `deploy` user.
+This can be done by creating two files:

 ```bash